Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis: Experimental Study

 \section{Experimental Study}

-We support our theoretical modeling of conceptual views, in particular the symbolic conceptual view through an experimental study using common an well known data sets and NN models.
-First, we evaluate the suitability of the in \cref{sec:mv-views} introduced pseudo metric space by a classification task.
-Second, we show how one may compare many-valued conceptual views (different NN models).
-Third, we demonstrate how to derive a human comprehensible representation for a NN model, that we can employ for explanations in \cref{sec:abductive}.
-The code and trained models are available at GitHub.\footnote{\url{https://github.com/FCA-Research/Formal-Conceptual-Views-in-Neural-Networks}}
+We support our formal framework of conceptual views through an experimental study using common and well-known data sets and NN models.
+Our experimental design follows a principled evaluation strategy where each transformation step (from the original model through the many-valued view to the symbolic view) is separately validated.
+First, we evaluate the fidelity of the many-valued conceptual view by a classification task (\cref{sec:eval-mv-view}).
+Second, we show how to compare many-valued conceptual views of different NN models (\cref{sec:sim-exp}).
+Third, we derive human-comprehensible representations via symbolic views, conducting a parameter study to identify reasonable threshold values before validating them via classification (\cref{sec:symb-con-view}).
+The code and trained models are publicly available.\footnote{\url{https://github.com/FCA-Research/Formal-Conceptual-Views-in-Neural-Networks}}

+Although the scaling procedure is conceptually simple, it is not trivially effective.
+The quality of the resulting views depends on the activation function, the distribution of activations and weights, and the number of neurons.
+Each step must therefore be carefully evaluated, which explains the staged design.